amosproj/amos2021ss03-synthetic-file-system/README.md

 The FUSE allows for filtering of the files that it will list via their metadata.
 For this, a config file, ```config/config.cfg``` is used.
 When starting, the FUSE reads all the filters from this file and applies them when retrieving the metadata from the Metadatahub.
 The filters are specified as a list of triplets, where the first element of each triplet specifies the name of the metadata that the filter shall use, the second one a value, and as the third some relation specifies how values are compared to the one specified in the filter.

-For example, to tell the FUSE to only show all ".jpg" files with an image height greater 500, a config file could look something like this:
+For example, to tell the FUSE to only show file with file name "DME-30521-7.jpeg" with an image height greater than 500, a config file will look as followed:
 ```toml
 [FILTER]
 filters = [